liang799/learning-tdd/README.md

 ## Techniques
 - **Fake it:**  If something goes wrong
 - **Obvious implementation:**  When all is well
-- **Creating a formula:** adding another test case and generalize the 2 cases when uncertain on how to refactor
+- **Triangulation:** adding another test case and generalize the 2 cases when uncertain on how to refactor